Pimp My Ride UK

-Pimp My Ride UK is a British reality TV show which is presented by rapper Lady Leshurr.
+Pimp My Ride UK was a British reality television series presented by rapper Lady Leshurr.
 The programme initially ran on MTV UK from 2005 to 2007 and was revived as a show for MTV's YouTube channel in 2022.
 The show is an adaption of the American MTV series Pimp My Ride, featuring one car in each episode being renovated and customized ("pimped") to match the owner's interests.
 The first three series were hosted by English DJ Tim Westwood, with the renovation and customizing done by Carisma Automotive.
 For the 2022 reboot, the work is being carried out by Ashford-based tuning centre and body shop, Wrench Studios.